akila122/PP1/README.md

 Project was implemented as a part of the aforementioned course (40%) It's desinged and implemented as standalone application in Java
 ## NOTE:
-Check spec MJCompiler.rtf for more info
+Check projspec and MJCompiler.rtf for more info